-(4) ERCOT shall manage a confidential email list (Transmission Owner Generation Interconnection) to facilitate communication of confidential GINR-related information among TSP(s) and ERCOT.
+(6) ERCOT shall manage a confidential email list (Transmission Owner Generation Interconnection) to facilitate communication of confidential GIM-related information among TSP(s) and ERCOT.
 Membership to this email list will be limited to ERCOT and appropriate TSP personnel.

+5.3.2.1 Proof of Site Control

+(1) To establish proof of site control for the purposes of paragraph (2)(d) of Section 5.3.2, Full Interconnection Study, the IE must demonstrate through an affiliated company, through a trustee, or directly in its name that:

+(a) The IE is the owner in fee simple of the real property to be utilized by the facilities for which any new generation interconnection is sought;

+(b) The IE holds a valid written leasehold interest in the real property to be utilized by the facilities for which new generation interconnection is sought;

+(c) The IE holds a valid written option to purchase or obtain a leasehold interest in the real property to be utilized by the facilities for which new generation interconnection is sought; or

+(d) The IE holds a duly executed written contract to purchase or obtain a leasehold interest in the real property to be utilized by the facilities for which new generation interconnection is sought.

+(2) The IE must notify ERCOT of any substantive change in status of the arrangement used to demonstrate site control.

+(3) If the IE fails to maintain site control at any point before the date the generator is fully constructed, ERCOT will consider the interconnection request withdrawn as of the date of the loss of site control unless the applicant can show within 30 days that it has re-established site control or has established control of a new site that would not result in any material modification of any interconnection study requested under the current application.

-5.4.2.1 Full Interconnection Study Process Overview
+5.3.2.2 Full Interconnection Study Scoping Process

-(1) Within ten Business Days of receiving notice to proceed with an FIS, proof of site control, if required, and the correct fee(s) from the IE, ERCOT will designate a TSP to lead the FIS and will contact that TSP to schedule an FIS scope meeting.
-ERCOT will select the lead TSP based upon a preliminary analysis of the most likely POI.
-If an IE has previously developed a generation project in ERCOT with the selected TSP, the IE, ERCOT, and the TSP may agree to forgo the scope meeting.
+(1) Within ten Business Days of the IE’s submission of the items required by paragraph (2) of Section 5.3.2, ERCOT will designate a TSP to lead the FIS and will contact that TSP to schedule an FIS kickoff meeting.
+ERCOT will select the lead TSP based upon a preliminary analysis of the most likely POI, or for a distribution-connected project, the most likely transmission substation for the proposed interconnection.
+If an IE has previously developed a generation project in ERCOT with the selected TSP, the IE, ERCOT, and the TSP may agree to forgo the kickoff meeting.
 If they so agree, the timeline for the IE and TSP to reach agreement on the FIS scope will start on the date ERCOT notifies the TSP of the IE’s decision to proceed with the FIS.

-(2) Notification of the FIS to all other TSP(s) will be provided via the online RIOO system.
+(2) ERCOT will notify all other TSP(s) of the FIS request via the online RIOO system.
 It is the responsibility of each TSP to determine if the proposed project would have a material impact on its Transmission Facilities and to decide whether and to what extent it should participate in the FIS.
+The assistance of more than one TSP may be required in areas where Transmission Facilities are provided by multiple TSPs.
+In these cases it may be necessary for the IE to execute study agreements with multiple TSPs.

-(3) Each TSP desiring to participate in the FIS shall promptly notify the lead TSP via email to the lead TSP.
+(3) Each TSP desiring to participate in the FIS shall promptly notify the lead TSP via email.
 The lead TSP must include all interested TSPs in the FIS to the extent such involvement is reasonable.